esriedel/esriedel/README.md

 * Developed institutional research and assesesment infrastructure for large, online institution.https://www.waldenu.edu/about/data
 * Founding board member and past president for Association for the Assessment of Learning in Higher Education (AALHE).
 * Taught statistics and quantitative analysis at University of Minnesota and Walden University.
-* 19	peer-reviewed articles, 5 book chapters, 55 conference presentations
+* Published peer-reviewed articles and book chapters on online engagement, learning, political behavior, and assessment.